Structured Optimal Variational Inference for Dynamic Latent Space Models: Discussion

 \section{Discussion}

 There are a number of potential extensions of the proposed methodology and theory in this article.
 Properties of the Gaussian random walk prior is crucially exploited in our theory to obtain the optimal variational risk.
-It would be interesting to explore similar theoretical optimality results for Gaussian Process priors (e.g., \cite{durante2017bayesian}).
+It would be interesting to explore similar theoretical optimality results for Gaussian Process priors (e.g., \citealp{durante2017bayesian}).
 Moreover, the theoretical analysis of the lower bound can be extended to the case that the true latent positions evolve smoothly over time, like in \cite{pensky2019dynamic}.

 From a methodological point, it is of interest to explore how to perform community detection after estimating the latent positions.
-As the latent positions are characterized as vectors in the Euclidean space, it is natural to consider some distance-based approaches like K-means for clustering.
+As the latent positions are characterized as vectors in Euclidean space, it is natural to consider some distance-based approaches like K-means for clustering.
 Adapting to the dimension $d$ of the embedding space is also a challenging problem.
+Finally, it is also interesting to explore dynamic latent space models with other complex data to fit real-world scenarios, such as continuous-time networks \citep{loyal2024fast} and dynamic networks with sudden structural changes \citep{zhao2022factorized}.